 To ensure the District’s Primary Care workforce meets DC residents’ need for primary care, the DOH engages in and provides funding, as available, for projects related to developing the Districts primary care workforce, including both clinical and non-clinical fields.

-DOH provides application packages and instructions for professional licenses and certification.
+DC Health provides application packages and instructions for professional licenses and certification.